Mould Assessments Across New Zealand

-Qualified mycologists and occupational hygienists assessing your property to international standards
+Qualified mycologists and occupational hygienists assessing properties to international standards — nationwide

 A professional mould assessment goes beyond visual inspection.
 Our McCrone-certified mycologists and MAIOH-accredited occupational hygienists use a systematic, evidence-based approach combining air sampling, surface sampling, moisture measurement, and environmental monitoring to evaluate mould conditions in your property.
 Results are classified to ANSI/IICRC S520 (2025) standards and reported with clear, actionable recommendations.